duckdb/duckdb-web/docs/sql/data_types/overview.md

 | `UUID` | | UUID data type |
 | `VARCHAR` | `CHAR`, `BPCHAR`, `TEXT`, `STRING` | variable-length character string |

+Implicit and explicit typecasting is possible between numerous types, see the [Typecasting](typecasting) page for details.

 ## Nested / Composite Types

 DuckDB supports five nested data types: `ARRAY`, `LIST`, `STRUCT`, `MAP`, and `UNION`.
 Each supports different use cases and has a different structure.